angulardart-community/site-angulardart/README.md

 >
 > Feel free to create & submit **ANY** issues and pull requests!
 Nothing is too small to fix, even just a typo :)

+> A more modern and up-to-date [new website](https://github.com/angulardart-community/website) is on its way!

 The [AngularDart](https://angulardart-community.web.app) **community-maintained** documentation site, built with [Jekyll][] and hosted on [Firebase Hosting][Firebase].

 [We welcome contributions](CONTRIBUTING.md), and we're [first-timer